dsagman/picat/readme_hakank_comments4.md

 NoJavaVariableNamesHere=true. % OK, but this is not normal Picat style, but you do you however you want.
 ```

+hakank4: You have a point, of course.
+I checked some of my Picat and/or Prolog programs and found a couple of longer names such as
+hakank4: Words, NumColors, AcceptingStates, NumPieces, PositionBike.
+hakank4: Though in small predicates, I would think that short variable names are preferred.

 ### Multidimensional Lists and Arrays